 Here are the things you need to do to set this up.

 There are two downloads here.
 One contains the GSAK macro, the other contains all the icon and configuration files.

 - Download and unpack the GSAK macro.
 Install it in GSAK by taking the Macros -> Run/Manage menu option and then hitting the Install button – this produces another dialog where you can browse to this macro file and upload it

 - Select a database in GSAK that has some caches in it and then Run the GSAK macro for the first time.
 This will, amongst other things, hunt for an installed version of Memory Map and create the relevant folders for later use.
-It install rutson’s original icons into the directory but these aren’t used.
+It installs rutson’s original icons into the directory but doesn’t use them.